liamirwin/LPS_lidRtutorial/README.md

 [This repository](https://github.com/liamirwin/LPS_lidRtutorial) contains the material for an 80 minute `lidR` tutorial workshop.

-This workshop was created for the `2025 Living Planet Symposium (LPS)`, held in Wien, Austria June, 2025
+This workshop was created for the `2025 Living Planet Symposium (LPS)`, 2025 held in Wien, Austria June, 2025

+This workshop was presented by `Liam A.K.
+Irwin`, `Brent A. Murray` and `Nicholas C. Coops` members of the [University of British Columbia Integrated Remote Sensing Studio lab](https://irsslab.forestry.ubc.ca/).

 The workshop intends to: